Background

 // An "aggregate program" can be seen as a function from a Context to an Export

-// The Context is the input for a local computation: includes state
+// The Context is the input for a local computation: including state

 // from previous computations, sensor data, and exports from neighbours.